Clean Drain Dry (CDD)

-Do a visual inspection of your watercraft and gear to make sure all visible debris like plant matter or mud is removed, paying special attention to areas like motors where plant material is likely to collect.
+Do a visual inspection of your watercraft and gear to remove visible debris such as plants, mud, or animals, paying special attention to areas like motors where plant material is likely to collect.

 Wash all vehicles and equipment with hot water (45°C) when possible.

-Ensure that anything you remove is disposed of onto land, and water from rinsing does not flow into natural waterbodies.
+Ensure that anything you remove is disposed of onto land, and that rinse water does not drain into natural waterbodies.

-This includes all internal compartments on your watercraft and equipment like ballast tanks, live wells, bilges, bait buckets, motors, coolers, buckets, ropes etc.
+Drain all water from your watercraft and equipment, including ballast tanks, live wells, bilges, bait buckets, motors, coolers, buckets, and ropes.

 Flip and drain non-motorized watercraft.

-Pull all plugs - it is illegal to transport plugged watercraft in some provinces and US states.
+Pull all plugs before transporting your watercraft.
+It is illegal to transport plugged watercraft in some provinces and U.S. states.

 Towel drying is much more effective than air drying.